About Making A Museum KC

 The South Central Gallery

-The South Central Gallery will be a highly interactive, immersive, and participatory experience, which includes recording and sharing opportunities for the Museum audience.
+The South Central Gallery will be an interactive, immersive, and participatory experience, which includes recording and sharing opportunities for the Museum audience.
 Features of this gallery include:

 • Existing database of oral histories (audio and video) and other stories from HUB projects.*